-It’s no secret that exceptional CX is critical to a brand’s success today and long term.
-As these customer experience statistics show, its impact can’t be understated.
+It’s no secret that exceptional CX is critical to a brand’s immediate and long-term success.
+As these customer experience statistics show, the impact can’t be understated.

 Companies face immense pressure to deliver excellent CX

-Key takeaway: The importance of CX continues to grow.
-To meet customers’ ever-growing expectations, brands must focus on designing optimal experiences and identifying and addressing critical pain points across the customer journey.
+Key takeaway: The importance of good CX across the customer journey can’t be denied.
+To meet customers’ ever-growing expectations, brands must focus on identifying and addressing critical pain points for customers across the entire customer journey.

-Great CX leads to happy customers (and bottom lines)
+Great CX leads to happy customers and impacts the bottom line

 CX helps build more fruitful customer relationships

-CX drives over two-thirds of customer loyalty, more than ‘brand’ and ‘price’ combined.
-(Gartner, via CMSWire)
+CX drives over two-thirds of customer loyalty, which represents more than brand and price combined (Gartner, via CMSWire)

-Key takeaway: Brands that offer a good customer experience are more likely to see their revenue grow faster than those who don’t put CX as a top priority.
-Customer feedback – understanding their needs, expectations, preferences, and how they perceive their experiences with your brand – is critical to understanding how best to deliver the CX they desire.
+Key takeaway: Brands that offer a good customer experience are more likely to see their revenue grow faster than those who don’t prioritize CX.
+Understanding customers’ needs, expectations, and perceptions — as well as how their preferences are evolving — is key to learning how your brand can best deliver the CX they desire.

 With CX, there's little room for error

-With more information and options at their fingertips than ever before, customers expect easy, quick, and frictionless experiences.
+With information and options more readily available than ever, customers expect easy, quick, and frictionless experiences.
 Otherwise, they will take their business elsewhere.

 Customers expect answers, fast